ADVERTISING

-The Days of Democracy, hosted for the first time by the AWO Darmstadt, concluded with an overall positive outcome.
-Around 400 attendees participated.
-"We have decided to repeat this series of events in 2026," explained Michael Siebel, chairman of the AWO Darmstadt.
+The Days of Democracy, organized for the first time by AWO Darmstadt, concluded with an overwhelmingly positive outcome.
+Around 400 visitors participated in the events.
+"We have decided to repeat this series of events in 2026," explained Michael Siebel, Chairman of AWO Darmstadt.

-The AWO launched the series in response to attacks by right-wing groups, the rise of a partially anti-constitutional party, and everyday racism and anti-Semitism.
-The aim is to send a clear message for democracy and create spaces for exchange, discussion, and education.
+The AWO (Workers' Welfare Association) launched the series in response to attacks by right-wing groups, the rise of a party with partially anti-constitutional views, and everyday racism and anti-Semitism.
+The aim is to send a clear message in support of democracy and to create spaces for exchange, discussion, and education.

 Highlight with cabaret artist Hans-Joachim Heist

-A special highlight was the closing event with cabaret artist Hans-Joachim Heist and his show "Darüber kann ich nicht lachen" (I can't laugh about that) in the packed halbNeun Theater.
-Admission was funded by donations.
-A total of €1,640 was raised, which will benefit the AWO Darmstadt and the Omas gegen Rechts initiative.
-The AWO will use the funds, in particular, to enable theater visits for children.
+A particular highlight was the closing event with cabaret artist Hans-Joachim Heist and his program "I Can't Laugh About That" in the packed halbNeun Theater.
+Admission was based on donations.
+A total of €1,640 was raised, which will benefit the AWO Darmstadt (Workers' Welfare Association) and the "Grandmas Against the Right" initiative.
+The AWO will use the funds primarily to enable children to attend the theater.

-The Days of Democracy program included a lecture on the democratic reconstruction of Darmstadt after World War II, a historical tour, a lecture on children's rights, a panel discussion with professors from TU Darmstadt on right-wing populism, a generational dialogue, and an accompanying exhibition.
-Most of the events took place at the Heiner Lehr Center of the Arbeiterwohlfahrt Darmstadt (Workers' Welfare Association).
+The program for the Days of Democracy included a lecture on Darmstadt's democratic reconstruction after World War II, a historical walking tour, a presentation on children's rights, a panel discussion with professors from the Technical University of Darmstadt on right-wing populism, an intergenerational dialogue, and an accompanying exhibition.
+Most events took place at the Heiner Lehr Center of the Workers' Welfare Association (AWO) in Darmstadt.
 The series was supported by Merck Fördert.

 “Protecting and preserving democracy, highlighting its advantages and conveying the knowledge that it is the best form of government in the world remains our permanent task,” said Siebel.